 How to stop a tax levy

-In these situations, usually there’s a small time frame, up to 30 days where you can file a CEP hearing, an equivalency hearing to stop the collection.
+In these situations, usually there’s a small time frame, up to 30 days, where you can file a CEP hearing, an equivalency hearing to stop the collection.
 You can potentially set up an installment agreement during this time.

 Taxes must be paid in full and on time if you want to avoid a tax levy.
 In the event that this is not feasible, a taxpayer may work out an installment agreement with the IRS or attempt to reach a settlement.

 The taxpayer has the right to file an appeal and stop the IRS from continuing forward with a tax levy if it has already been started.
-Financial difficulty or having an innocent spouse are a few of circumstances that may warrant being exempt from a tax levy.
+Financial difficulty or having an innocent spouse are a few of the circumstances that may warrant being exempt from a tax levy.

-But regardless, a Notice of Intent to levy is very serious.
-You need to take action right away because the IRS can seize money from your bank account and you could wake up one day and your funds will be gone.
+But regardless, a Notice of Intent to Levy is very serious.
+You need to take action right away because the IRS can seize money from your bank account, and you could wake up one day and your funds will be gone.

 Can a tax levy be reversed?